claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 - How do you animate?
     - For instance, flashing colours when someone completes a level.
 - How come when I created a new class WinDetector, I couldn't test it?
-    - I got an error saying WinDetector not in scope, even though I checked the checkbox re putting the test project as a target
     - See commented out lines at the bottom of ShapeControllerTests
 - Surely I made notes on all this stuff before?
 What did I do with them??